How To Get A Motorcycle License In Michigan?

 Motorcycle Temporary Instruction Permit (TIP)

-• You cannot ride with passengers
+• You cannot carry passengers

 • You cannot ride at night